DataDog/datadog-agent/docs/dev/deprecated_architectures.md

 ## 32-bit Windows

-There was a product request to release the Agent on Windows 32 bits but it never came to fruition.
+There was a product request to release the Agent on 32-bit Windows, but it never came to fruition.

 Datadog removed all 32-bit Windows related code in [#21221](https://github.com/DataDog/datadog-agent/pull/21221).
 The PR: